mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/verified_owner.PNG)

 **SMS**

-<blockquote>You have just been fully verified as a car owner and you are all set to lend your car when someone needs it.</blockquote>
+> You have just been fully verified as a car owner and you are all set to lend your car when someone needs it.

 ### Unverified Borrower (User)